In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Follow the following guidelines while lifting an object to avoid lower back injury & pain:

-Don’t bend your lower back, rather bend at knees.
-Bending at your lower back is highly venerable to disc and/or ligament injury.
+Don’t bend your lower back; instead, bend at your knees.
+Bending at your lower back is highly vulnerable to disc and/or ligament injury.

 Hold the object close to your chest, and use your legs and knees while lifting the item.